CHN-beta/ovito/doc/manual/reference/file_formats/input/lammps_dump.rst

   Dump styles ``cfg``, ``xyz``, ``local``, ``xtc`` and ``netcdf`` are handled by :ref:`different file format readers <file_formats.input>` of OVITO.

-In addition to text dump files, OVITO supports reading *binary* dump files (".bin" suffix) and *gzipped* dump files (".gz" suffix).
+In addition to text dump files, *binary* dump files (".bin" suffix) and *gzipped* dump files (".gz" suffix) can be read.

-OVITO can read trajectories from a single large dump file or from a sequence of smaller dump files (written by LAMMPS when the output filename contains a "*" wildcard character).
+OVITO can process trajectories from a single large dump file or from a sequence of smaller dump files (written by LAMMPS when the output filename contains a "*" wildcard character).
 It can even concatenate a long trajectory from several dump files, each containing multiple frames.

 The current program version does *not* support loading sets of parallel dump files, written by LAMMPS when the output filename contains a "%" wildcard character.

 .. _file_formats.input.lammps_dump.dump_modify:

-Support for ``dump_modify`` options
+LAMMPS ``dump_modify`` options
-"""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

 LAMMPS lets you configure the dump output through its `dump_modify command <https://docs.lammps.org/dump_modify.html>`__.
 OVITO provides support for the following dump_modify keywords: